Vaccinations

 What Are Non-Core Vaccines?

-Non-core are vaccines that aren't recommended for every animal.
-Whether or not your pet should have them depends on where you live and the lifestyle of your pet.
-A few non-core vaccines for dogs include those for canine influenza, Lyme vaccine, leptospirosis vaccine, etc. A few non-core vaccines for cats are feline Bordetella and feline Immunodeficiency virus vaccine.
+Non-core vaccines aren't recommended for every animal.
+Whether or not your pet should have them depends on where you live and the lifestyle of your pet:

 When Should Vaccinations Be Given?

 You'll want to take your pet to a veterinarian between six and eight weeks of age to start the vaccination process.
-Both dogs and cats start their vaccinations at this age.
 Providing quality animal care for your pets will require multiple rounds of vaccinations.
 Your vet will be able to tell you how many vaccinations of each type will be needed for your pet.

 Are There Any Risks Associated with Vaccinations?